gtema/openstack/doc/src/osc.md

   Possible values: `accelerator-direct`, `accelerator-direct-physical`, `baremetal`, `direct`, `direct-physical`, `macvtap`, `normal`, `remote-managed`, `smart-nic`, `vdpa`, `virtio-forwarder`

 * `--binding-host-id <BINDING_HOST_ID>` — The ID of the host where the port resides.
 The default is an empty string
-* `--binding-profile <key=value>` — A dictionary that enables the application running on the specific host to pass and receive vif port information specific to the networking back- end.
+* `--binding-profile <key=value>` — A dictionary that enables the application running on the specific host to pass and receive vif port information specific to the networking back-end.
 This field is only meant for machine-machine communication for compute services like Nova, Ironic or Zun to pass information to a Neutron back-end.
 It should not be used by multiple services concurrently or by cloud end users.
 The existing counterexamples (`capabilities: [switchdev]` for Open vSwitch hardware offload and `trusted=true` for Trusted Virtual Functions) are due to be cleaned up.
 The networking API does not define a specific format of this field.
 The default is an empty dictionary.
 If you update it with null then it is treated like {} in the response.
 Since the port-mac-address-override extension the `device\_mac\_address` field of the binding:profile can be used to provide the MAC address of the physical device a direct-physical port is being bound to.
 If provided, then the `mac\_address` field of the port resource will be updated to the MAC from the active binding
 * `--port-security-enabled <PORT_SECURITY_ENABLED>` — The port security status.
 A valid value is enabled (`true`) or disabled (`false`).
 If port security is enabled for the port, security group rules and anti-spoofing rules are applied to the traffic on the port.
 If disabled, no such rules are applied

   Possible values: `true`, `false`